-- 7.5.4 8.5.4 Further to Code Article 23.5.324.1.3, a failure by a Signatory to return an accurate and complete Code Compliance Questionnaire to WADA by the specified deadlinedate is itself a failure to comply with Code Article 23.5.224.1.2 that will trigger the process outlined in Article 9.3.18.3.1. - 7.5.5 8.5.5 WADA will review the information provided in a completed Code Compliance Questionnaire to assess the SignatoryL's degree of Code Compliance.
-WADA shall seek to verify a SignatoryL's responses to specific questions in the Code Compliance Questionnaire by reference to information obtained from other, reliable sources, such as data filed in ADAMS, and independent investigation reports.
-WADA will discuss any apparent discrepancies between the SignatoryL's responses and such data with the Signatory prior to drawing any conclusions. - 7.5.6 8.5.6 Where WADA determines that the Code Compliance Questionnaire does not reveal any Non-Conformities, the Signatory will be duly notified in writing.
-If, in fact, there are (and were at the time) Non-Conformities that WADA was not able to identify in its review of the SignatoryL2's completed Code Compliance Questionnaire, but instead identified as part of its other compliance monitoring activities, WADAL2's original conclusion shall not constrain in any way its ability to take the steps specified in this International Standard for Code Compliance by Signatories to have the Non-Conformities corrected by the Signatory. - 7.5.7 8.5.7 Where WADA identifies Non-Conformities based on the Signatoryi s completed Code Compliance Questionnaire, it will issue a Corrective Action Report in accordance with Article 9.28.2.2.
+- 7.5.5 WADA will review the information provided in a completed Code Compliance Questionnaire to assess the Signatory's degree of Code Compliance.
+WADA shall seek to verify a Signatory's responses to specific questions in the Code Compliance Questionnaire by reference to information obtained from other, reliable sources, such as data filed in ADAMS, and independent investigation reports.
+WADA will discuss any apparent discrepancies between the Signatory's responses and such data with the Signatory prior to drawing any conclusions. - 7.5.6 Where WADA determines that the Code Compliance Questionnaire does not reveal any Non-Conformities, the Signatory will be duly notified in writing.
+If in fact there are (and were at the time) Non-Conformities that WADA was not able to identify in its review of the Signatory2's completed Code Compliance Questionnaire, but instead identified as part of its other compliance monitoring activities, WADA2's original conclusion shall not constrain in any way its ability to take the steps specified in this International Standard for Code Compliance by Signatories to have the Non-Conformities corrected by the Signatory.